cripterest/gada-docs/docs/API Methods/exportNFT.md

 sidebar_position: 10
 ---

-The `exportNft` converts a utility to an `NFT` and deploys it to the blockchain.
+The `exportNFT` converts a utility to an `NFT` and deploys it to the blockchain.
 The process can take a few seconds depending on the communication between the `Solana` blockchain and Gada API.

 :::note
 This is a blockchain method that performs minting on blockchain.
 :::

 To export a utility as NFT, you need to supply the `utilityId` to the request-body (`params`).
-An example request with `exportNft` method looks similar to the request object below:
+An example request with `exportNFT` method looks similar to the request object below:

 ```json
   {